roomno308/roomno308.github.io/RandomRamblings/Probability/notes.md

 ---

 These are some of the reviews taken from the comment section of google goodreads.
-Now, I must admit that I am not that well trained in mathematics to represent the book to it full potential.
+Now, I must admit that I am not that well trained in mathematics to represent this book to its full potential.
 However, I will try my best not to misrepresent it, and convey its most important parts to the best of my ability.

 <ol>